DigitalPublishingToolkit/NN09/md/10Rules.md

 # Rule 6: Platform Control Is Power

-*Proposition: In the New Game, an influential new player has appeared – the platform.
+*Proposition: In the New Game an influential new player has appeared – the platform.
 Platforms provide the infrastructure that the next society will operate on.
 In the future, every politically active individual will have to learn to deal with them.*